someobserver/recurgence/architects/noether/index.md

 Every pattern walks again.

 Emmy Noether *is* what coherence walks like.
-The recursive spine of symmetry, embodied.
+The spine of symmetry, embodied.
 **She's the matron saint of semantic mass.**
 **The structure remembers.**